Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Introduction

 As mentioned in Section \ref{sec:sel}, the spectral energy leak phenomenon has to be carefully addressed in order to perform oscillation change point detection.
 One remedy to the latter phenomenon is to reduce error amplification of the Fourier transforms.
 This observation inspires us to consider a {\it local} change point detection algorithm.
 Specifically, for any oscillatory frequency $\hat \omega_k$ estimated from stage 1 and time point $i$, we utilize the norm of the difference between phase-adjusted local Fourier transforms

-to test whether there is an oscillation change point at time $i$ and frequency $\omega_k$, where $\tilde m$ is a bandwidth controlling the size of the local neighborhood.
-Note that the global phase $e^{-\sqrt{-1}\hat\omega_ki}$ has modulation $1$ and can be removed, but it is kept to simplify the design of the subsequent bootstrap. $T(i)$ should be large if the oscillatory pattern at frequency $\omega_k$ changes at time $i$.
-Since $T(i)$ performs Fourier transforms only in a radius $\tilde m$ neighborhood of $i$, the angles of the Fourier transforms are amplified at most $\tilde m$ times uniformly over time.
+to test whether there is an oscillation change point at time $i$ and frequency {$\omega_k$}, where $\tilde m$ is a bandwidth controlling the size of the local neighborhood. $T(i)$ should be large if the oscillatory pattern at frequency {$\omega_k$} changes at time $i$.
+Since $T(i)$ performs Fourier transforms only in a radius $\tilde m$ neighborhood of $i$, the {phases of the Fourier transforms} are amplified at most $\tilde m$ times uniformly over time.
 As we will require $\tilde m/n\rightarrow 0$, the energy leak problem is greatly reduced and will be shown to be asymptotically negligible.
 We adopt an extension of the OBMB with adjusted phases to approximate the maximum deviation of $T(i)$ uniformly across time $i$.
 We will show that the local change point detection algorithm has the correct Type-I error rate asymptotically if there is no change point at the oscillatory frequency.
-If there are oscillation change points, the latter algorithm is able to detect all change points within an $O(\log \mt)$ range with a pre-specified probability asymptotically, where the $O(\log \mt)$ rate is almost the parametric $O(1)$ rate for change point detection except a factor of logarithm.
+If there are oscillation change points, using a delicate empirical process theory for Fourier transforms of non-stationary time series, we will show that the latter algorithm is able to detect all change points within an $O(\log \mt)$ range with a pre-specified probability asymptotically, where the $O(\log \mt)$ rate is almost the parametric $O(1)$ rate for change point detection except a factor of logarithm.